keiona-rob/pagination-project/README.md

-#Games Search
+#Photo Gallery

--User can search free games by platform
+-User can browse photos with previous and next buttons